zide05/starter-hugo-portfolio-theme/content/home/evaluation.md

 chenyiran.robin@bytedance.com">this email</a>.
 We will send the evaluation results back to you as soon as possible.

 The system ouputs files should be named as \[TG/QG/SG/Summ\]-xxx.json (e.g., TG-crosslingual_res.json).
-The json file should contain language (en,de,es,fr,zh) as key and the outputs list as value:
+The json file should contain language (en, de, es, fr, zh) as key and the outputs list as value:
 ```json
 {
     "en":["system output 1","system output 2"],